ChristofSeiler/braincog/README.md

 xcode-select --install
 ```

 2. For this to work we also need `cmake` installed and in your system path.
-On mac we can download frome here.
+We can download from [here](https://cmake.org/download/).
 After we succesfully installed `cmake` we need to make it available from the command line:

 ```
 sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install